univention/univention-corporate-server/doc/changelog/index.rst

 General
 *******

-* All Python source code is now indented with 4 spaces instead of tabulars (:uv:bug:`55642`).
+* All Python source code is now indented with 4 spaces instead of tabulators (:uv:bug:`55642`).

 * The server password change script has been improved to track and log the